Free Light Chains (Blood)

 Serum free light chain assay, Freelite

 What is this test?

 This test looks for signs of antibodies called immunoglobulins in your blood.

-Immunoglobulins are made by white blood cells called plasma cells to help protect
+Immunoglobulins are made by white blood cells called plasma cells.
+They help protect

 you against infection and illness.
 Plasma, or myeloma, cells are found in your bone